Selected

 Glowny main train station that abuts on the city’s

 central Old Town historic district.
-One may get there
+One may

-that connects railway platforms.
+underground passage that connects railway

 Modern Art Is Back at the Krakow National Museum, At